Guide: Migrating your legacy account to an identity provider

 ../_images/eu_login.png

-For more information on how to authenticate on EU Login check the dedicated EU Login guide.
-Once successfully authenticated you will be directed back to the test bed.
+For more information on managing your EU Login account check the dedicated EU Login guide.

 Step 4: Provide your legacy credentials